Infrastructure and Stations

 Degraded situations stemming from a lack of preparedness for extreme and unexpected events are an increasing concern as these events may affect the performance or lifespan of assets owned and operated by Rail Infrastructure Managers (IMs).
 This can have severe operational, financial, environmental and social consequences.
 Therefore, ‘resilience’ is becoming an increasingly critical topic for IMs.

 IMs ensure efficient rail operations through the development of dedicated resilience plans and processes covering the entire value chain of infrastructure management.
-Resilience aspects may include, among others, business continuity in case of sanitary and political crisis, climate change, technical failures, (cyber)security issues and human errors.
+Resilience aspects may include, among others, business continuity in case of sanitary and political crises, climate change, technical failures, (cyber)security issues and human errors.

-EIM actions in 2023
+EIM actions in 2024

-Outlook 2024
+Outlook 2025